Clan Maclean: Sixteenth century and the Anglo-Scottish Wars

-Sir Lachlan Mor Maclean
+Sir Lachlan Mòr Maclean

-The Battle of Traigh Ghruinneart took place on 5 August 1598.
-It was fought between the Clan Donald and Clan Maclean on the Isle of Islay.
-Chief Sir Lachlan Mor Maclean was killed.
-After Sir Lachlan Maclean's death in 1598, his sons took revenge on his suspected murderers, the MacDonalds, by carrying out a massacre of the people of Islay which lasted for three days.
+The Battle of Traigh Ghruinneart was fought on 5 August 1598 between the Clan Donald and Clan Maclean on the Isle of Islay.
+Chief Sir Lachlan Mòr Maclean was killed; After his death in 1598, his sons took revenge on his suspected murderers, the MacDonalds, by carrying out a massacre of the people of Islay which lasted for three days.
 After obtaining "Letters of Fire and Sword" he was assisted in this by the MacLeods, MacNeils, and Camerons.
-The quarrel between the Macleans and the Macdonalds of Islay and Kintyre was, at the outset, merely a dispute as to the right of occupancy of the crown lands called the Rinns of Islay, but it soon involved these tribes in a long and bloody feud, and eventually led to the near destruction of them both.
-The Macleans, who were in possession, claimed to hold the lands in dispute as tenants of the crown, but the privy council decided that Macdonald of Islay was really the crown tenant.
+The quarrel between the Macleans and the Macdonalds of Islay and Kintyre was, at the outset, merely a dispute as to the right of occupancy of the crown lands called the Rinns of Islay, but it soon involved these clans in a long and bloody feud, and eventually led to the near destruction of them both.
+The Macleans, who were in possession, claimed to hold the lands in dispute as tenants of the Crown, but the Privy Council decided that Macdonald of Islay was the real Crown tenant.